linkedin/dagli/xgboost/README.md

 [Criteo forks](https://github.com/criteo-forks/xgboost-jars).

 ### Mac OSX
-Mac OSX is limited to a single-thread because the included XGBoost4J native library for OSX is not built with OpenMP support (presumably to avoid compatibility issues when libomp is not installed).
+Mac OSX is limited to single-threaded training because the included XGBoost4J native library for OSX is not built with OpenMP support (presumably to avoid compatibility issues when libomp is not installed).
 It is possible to [build the library with multi-threading support](https://xgboost.readthedocs.io/en/latest/jvm/#enabling-openmp-for-mac-os), which can then be used as a dependency alongside `xgboost-core`.